Ian Liujia TianOffice: MC 208 C

 Email: ian.tian@msvu.ca

-Dr. Tian is currently working on their first monograph entitled Pleasure Production: Surviving Love and Labour in China’s Global Fast Fashion, an ethnography of migrant, gender and sexual non-conforming garment factory workers’ cruising practices.
+Dr. Tian is currently working on their first monograph entitled Pleasure Production: Cruising Love and Labour in China’s Global Fast Fashion, an ethnography of migrant, gender and sexual non-conforming garment factory workers’ cruising practices.
 The book offers a new lens to elucidate how embodied sensations and intimate relations, such as pleasure, entangle with global capitalism’ differences-making at the intersection of class, space, urban/rural differences, gender, and sexuality.

 SELECTED ACADEMIC PUBLICATIONS: